smoores-dev/storyteller/docs/docs/getting-started.md

 `/data` directory in the container so that your content isn't lost when you restart or update your container.

-The following will run the API server, saving Storyteller caches and synced books to the user's Documents directory.
+The following will run the API server, saving Storyteller caches and aligned books to the user's Documents directory.
 The `-it` flags will allow you to kill the process with Ctrl+C; you can alternatively use the `-d` flag to run the process in the background.
 This command also assumes that you have defined a